henhouseai/henhouse/README.md

 sudo fox http-deploy-ssl -domain foxhouse.ai
 ```

+**Critical Prerequisites for Install**:
+- **Must be in project directory**: The `install` command detects the project by walking up from the current working directory looking for an `hh/` folder.
+You MUST `cd` into the project directory before running install.
+- **Must be project owner**: You MUST be logged in as the user who owns the project directory.
+The install command detects the project owner from directory ownership and uses that user's SSH keys.
-**Note**: The `install` command automatically copies SSH keys from the project owner's account (`~/.ssh/`) to all tier users, enabling passwordless access.
-Make sure your developer account has SSH keys set up before running install.
+- **Passwordless SSH required**: The `install` command automatically copies SSH keys from the project owner's account (`~/.ssh/`) to all tier users.
+You MUST have passwordless SSH keys set up in the project owner's `~/.ssh/` directory BEFORE running install.
+The install command scans `~/.ssh/authorized_keys` and `~/.ssh/*.pub` files from the project owner's account.

 **Developer Laptop Setup** (after server setup):